DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ## Example 4

-Generate a .csv file that summarizes the traffic volume data, by month, for the prior year (-P) for an Edge organization.
+Generate a .csv file that summarizes the traffic volume data, by month, for the prior year (-P) for an Apigee organization.

 ```